6 Email Marketing Hacks that Will Help You Make More Money This Holiday Season

 If the holidays are an important time for your small business, there’s a good chance holiday planning is already in the back of your mind.

-While you may not have all your plans finalized, or even started at this point, you know that the next couple months are going to go fast and the season will be here before you know it.
+While you may not have all your plans finalized, or even started at this point, you know that the next couple of months are going to go fast and the season will be here, and gone, before you know it.

 When it comes to your holiday marketing, no tool will offer more opportunities to increase sales this season than email marketing.

-Whether you’re gearing up for the big shopping days at the start of the holiday season — like Black Friday (November 25), Small Business Saturday (November 26), or Cyber Monday (November 28) — or looking to drive sales into the New Year, the right email marketing plan can make a world of difference.
+If you’re looking to drive sales into the New Year, the right email marketing plan can make a world of difference.

 Here are 6 tips to keep in mind as you prepare for the holiday season.